zompiexx/BecomingMinds/docs/architecture_comparison.md

 Brain and SillyTavern are **complementary but independent systems**.

 ### 3.2 Strengths
-- WorkerRunner with Memory + Summariser services
+- Memory + Summariser services
 - Dual-database memory architecture (processed + raw)
 - Deterministic scoring, classification, and supersession
 - Native **MessagingHub** tools (built directly into the backend)